arbeitor/strands-object-classification/README.md

         $ roscore

-2. Start the recognition service:
+2. Start the recognition service (The duration of the training phase depends on how many models you use):

         $ rosrun shape_simple_classifier shape_simple_classifier_node -models_dir /path/to/models/data/ -training_dir /path/to/models/trained/ -nn 10